Summer Split Pea Soup

 What else is in this soup?

 Okay, so the recipe is called ‘summer split pea soup’, and split peas were where it started.
 Then came the peppers, and courgette, and the aubergine.
 They’re delicious, and they’re summery, and they’re everything I want right now!
-Broad beans are beautifully seasonal at the moment too, so I had to throw a few of those in.
+Broad beans are beautifully seasonal at the moment too (I’m loving roasting them up for these crunchy broad beans) so I had to throw a few of those in.
 Finally I chopped up a whole load of herbs.
 I used basil and mint in my soup, as I love this combination and it screams summer to me.
 But you can throw whatever you like in here- choose your favourite combination and enjoy!

 How to make summer split pea soup